Aussie Stunner Tarsha Whitmore Flaunts Ample Amounts Of Cleavage In Curve-Hugging White Dress

 Aussie bombshell Tarsha Whitmore delighted fans earlier today by putting her picture-perfect figure on display in a smoking hot new Instagram post.

-In the stunning new photo update that was shared for her army of 600,000 plus fans, the brunette bombshell tagged herself in Brisbane, Australia where she currently resides.
+In the stunning new photo update that was shared for her army of 600,000-plus fans, the brunette bombshell tagged herself in Brisbane, Australia where she currently resides.
 Tarsha appears to be in a hotel room in the photo as she sprawls out on a bed that is covered by a white duvet cover.
 In the caption of the image, the model tells fans that the sizzling new snapshot is a photo of herself trying to convince her friends not to go out despite the fact she looks dressed to impress in one of her hottest outfits to date.

 Whitmore put her gorgeous figure on display for fans while clad in a curve-hugging white dress that showed off her beautiful hourglass figure.
 The beautiful dress hit well above her knee, offering perfect views of her toned and tanned legs.
 The top of the ensemble also left little to be desired as Whitmore nearly popped out of her dress, offering views of ample amounts of cleavage for her loyal fans.
 Tarsha wore her long, dark locks down and parted in the middle.
 Tarsha could also be seen rocking a beautiful face of makeup that consisted of fierce highlighter, blush, bronzer and shimmery pink lipgloss.
 The model completed the chic and sexy look with a pair of sky-high gold heels and a nude colored clutch with a gold chain to match the outfit.